“Writing is a way of processing our lives. And it can be a way of healing.”~ Jan Karon

-Here are a few lessons I’ve gleaned about writing during my own periods of illness:
+Here are a few lessons I’ve gleaned about writing during an illness:

 - Most writers probably agree that writing is a basic need as essential as breathing, eating, sleeping.
 When you are aware of your needs, you can find ways to meet them.